 Posture, Posture, Posture.
 I talk about it a lot, but it’s hard to stress how strongly I feel about training posture and dynamic rotation movement patterns.
 Without proper set up, it’s almost impossible to move well during your golf swing.
 Like anything, good set up posture is trained, not just assumed.
 These pieces of equipment have been designed for this exact purpose.
 They can be used anywhere and by anyone to directly assist the most important part of their golf swing — posture and quality rotation.

 So there we have it.
-I’m sorry if I criticized your favorite piece of gear and caused you to question its inclusion in your gym routine.
+I’m sorry if I criticized your favourite piece of gear and caused you to question its inclusion in your gym routine.
 Hopefully it will encourage you to relegate it to the garage and pick up something useful instead!

 On the flipside, I’m happy if I validated what you already use or even inspired you to add a couple of useful items to your golf fitness equipment kit.